spac3gh0st00/Sharepoint-Sites-and-Users-/README.md

 #Pre-reqs
 Add-PSSnapin Microsoft.SharePoint.Powershell

-#Will grab all NERC SubSites and output
+#Will grab all SubSites and output
 $spweb = Get-SPWeb "https://mysite.contoso.com/*"

 #Array to grab users and sites